 Non-attachment is one of the building blocks of meditation.
 It is the skill of taking a step back from whatever happens, or whatever we feel, acknowledging that it is transient, and accepting that it will soon change and transform.
 This quality of non-attachment is important, as it helps us not to get carried away with the “drama” of life, and to remain calm and peaceful.

 However, such non-attachment does not mean avoiding, repressing or disregarding anything.
 We should not detach ourselves from the people and activities we love and enjoy, nor should we become passive or inactive.
 Non-attachment simply changes the quality of the relationship with life: it allows you to make conscious and peaceful choices, because you relate to people, events and yourself, in a non-attached manner.

-Dr. Itai Ivtzan is a positive psychologist, a senior lecturer, and the program leader of MAPP (Masters in Applied Positive Psychology) at the University of East London (UEL).
-His work is focusing on Positive Psychology, Mindfulness, and Spirituality.
+Dr. Itai Ivtzan is a psychologist; His work is focusing on mindfulness, spirituality, and positive psychology.
 You can find his workshops, books, and scientific work on his website: www.AwarenessisFreedom.com